sonirico/rcienciaes/README.md

 # podcastmanager

-It manages podcasts in streaming
+Manages podcasts in streaming

-# TODO: Fill this
+## Live module

+    - Now can be accessed being a member of 'podcasters' or 'administradores' group.
+    -